oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/securing-the-rest-endpoint.md

 ## Introduction

-This is an optional reading only module, there are no exerciese to do.
+This is an optional reading only module, there are no exercises to do.

 **Estimated module duration** 5 mins.